metamesh/metamesh.org/_posts/2015-07-05-donations.md

 ---
 title: Have extra wireless equipment?
 Donate it to Meta Mesh!
 layout: post
-date: 2015-06-29
+date: 2015-07-05
 author: Adam Longwill
+excerpt: Meta Mesh is starting a donation program for old computer and networking equipment.
+Learn how you can donate unused antennas, switches, routers, and more.
 ---

 {:.img}
 ![Donate your WiFi equipment to Meta Mesh!](http://i.imgur.com/HY0Hrpy.jpg)

-If you're like us, you probably have some old computer equipment collecting cobwebs in your basement.
+If you are like us, you probably have some old computer equipment collecting cobwebs in your basement.
 Technology "graveyards" are a surefire symptom of being chronically sick with IT-itis, which is, of course, incurable.

 Fortunately Meta Mesh is announcing a donation program that will allow you to donate your old wireless